EDGAR Server Log

 - txt -- the complete form, including all documents and html markup, is in the .txt file.
 Typically these are used for computational consumption of the documents.

-- xbrl -- the eXtensible Business Reporting Language files, used by the filer to provide tables of financial data.
+- xbrl -- the eXtensible Business Reporting Language files (xml and xsd), used by the filer to provide tables of financial data.

 - other -- any form whose file type is not htm, txt, or xbrl.